jmillerbrooks/100_days/notes.md

 Sample web address includes for example http:// (the protocol) www. web-address .com (the host to retrieve from) /somedoc.format (the document to retrieve)

 When you click a link in a browser (which is a process/application running on your computer), the browser sends a GET request to port on a webserver.
 The web server sends back a response, which the browser then parses/renders for you to view.

+### Day 1.1 Networking Cont'd

+Slipped and didn't hit my goal yesterday.
+Since it's only been a couple days, I'm going to start from scratch on the day count, and pick up where I left off on the content.

+- Characters and Strings
+    - ASCII (American Standard Code for Information Interchange)
+        - Latin character set for North American language
+        - 128 possible values
+        - 8 bit values (1 byte)
+        - Efficient, but doesn't handle more complex characters
+        - The ord() function in python tells us the numeric value of a simple ASCII character
+    - Unicode
+        - Handles far more characters (billions)
+        - UTF-32 is 4 bytes per character, this is too large to send over the web in practice
+        - Ditto UTF-16 (Two bytes/character)
+        - UTF-8 is recommended practice for encoding data to be exchanged between systems
+        - Upwards compatible with ASCII
+        - Dynamic length (1-4 bytes)
+    - Strings in Python
+        - All strings in Python3 are unicode (internally)
+        - Python3 has a new class called "bytes"
+            - e.g. x = b'abc' (like an f string sort of, or a raw string, but a bytes)
+        - When we talk to a network resource using sockets, or talk to a database, we have to encode and decode data (Usually to UTF-8)
+            - hence some_data_received.decode()
+            - ditto sending our GET request as 'GET some_string_for_rest_of_stuff'.encode()
+            - encode/decode basically alias utf_(to/from)_bytes
+    - urllib
+        - does all the work of sockets for us